 Do you run an online store and sell clothes, shoes, books or electronic equipment?
 In this article, you will learn how to optimise shipping costs.
-The Single Container Packing and Multi Bin Packing algorithms have proved to be of greatest use in e-commerce.
+The Try Out Box Sizes and Pack a Shipment algorithms have proved to be of greatest use in e-commerce.
 Which one of them to choose depends on what kind of packaging you have at your disposal.

 Use the single container packing algorithm when you want to place your order into one package

 Do you sell goods of very different sizes in your store?
 Do you have one or many different types of containers, but you want your orders to be shipped in one package?
-Thanks to the Single Container Packing algorithm, you can compare how all the containers you have may be packed.
+Thanks to the Try Out Box Sizes algorithm, you can compare how all the containers you have may be packed.
 In this way you will find out which of them is best suited for packing the goods to be shipped.
 That means the one in which you can fit all your items and leave as little void space as possible, etc. You will also receive information (visualisations) on how to arrange the goods in the containers.

-Similarly to using a container, the Single Container Packing algorithm allows you to quickly determine if the goods to be shipped will fit on a pallet or in the cargo space of a truck.
+Similarly to using a container, the Try Out Box Sizes algorithm allows you to quickly determine if the goods to be shipped will fit on a pallet or in the cargo space of a truck.
 Calculations take place in next to no time and the goods are arranged in the optimal way.
 You can see this best while packing pallets, where the algorithm selects the arrangement that ensures the greatest stability of the stack of goods.

 The multi bin packing algorithm selects the optimal set of containers

 Using the previous example again, you have several packages of different sizes.
 However, this time you do not try to pack the ordered goods into one container, but you want to use the smallest possible number of the smallest containers you have.
-In practice, this means that the Multi Bin Packing algorithm may point to one package or several different packages.
+In practice, this means that the Pack a Shipment algorithm may point to one package or several different packages.

-Of course, the Multi Bin Packing algorithm can be used to determine the number of cardboard boxes, containers, van or other cargo spaces needed.
+Of course, the Pack a Shipment algorithm can be used to determine the number of cardboard boxes, containers, van or other cargo spaces needed.

 The benefits of using algorithms in e-commerce